First Sea Lord

-First Sea Lord, officially First Sea Lord and Chief of the Naval Staff (1SL/CNS), is a statutory position in the British Armed Forces, held by an admiral or a general of His Majesty's Naval Service.
-As the highest-ranking officer in the Naval Service, the chief is the principal military advisor on matters pertaining to the navy and a deputy to the Secretary of State for Defence.
-The CNS is also a member of the Chiefs of Staff Committee and, thereby, a military advisor to the National Security Council, the prime minister and the monarch.
-The First Sea Lord is typically the highest-ranking officer on active duty of the Royal Navy unless the Chief of the Defence Staff is a naval officer.
+First Sea Lord, officially First Sea Lord and Chief of the Naval Staff (1SL/CNS), is the title of the professional head of His Majesty's Naval Service.
+The CNS is a member of the Chiefs of Staff Committee and, thereby, a military advisor to the National Security Council, the prime minister and the monarch.
 The post is currently held by General Sir Gwyn Jenkins.

 Originally titled the "Senior Naval Lord to the Board of Admiralty" when the post was created in 1689, the office was re-styled First Naval Lord in 1771.
 The concept of a professional "First Naval Lord" was introduced in 1805, and the title of the office was changed to First Sea Lord on the appointment of Sir John "Jackie" Fisher in 1904.
 Since 1923, the First Sea Lord has been a member of the Chiefs of Staff Committee; they now sit on the Defence Council and the Admiralty Board.